-The first step in clean labeling with flavors is to understand the regulations.
+September 5, 2014 – The first step in using clean and friendly flavors is to understand the regulations.
 A lengthy list of compounds that may be termed “natural flavor” is provided in Title 21 Code of Federal Regulations (CFR) 101.22.
 They include the “essential oil, oleoresin, essence or extractive, protein hydrolysate, distillate, or any product of roasting, heating or enzymolysis, which contains the flavoring constituents derived from a spice, fruit or fruit juice, vegetable or vegetable juice, edible yeast, herb, bark, bud, root, leaf or similar plant material, meat, seafood, poultry, eggs, dairy products, or fermentation products thereof, whose significant function in food are flavoring rather than nutritional.”
 Artificial flavor includes the substances listed in 172.515(b) and 182.60 of Chapter 21, except where these are derived from natural sources.

 “Basically,” explained Gary Reineccius, Department Head of Food Science and Nutrition at the University of Minnesota, “if it is not natural, it is artificial.”

 Labeling and naming of flavored finished products can become complicated and a bit subjective.
 For example, natural flavor added to a cherry pie filling, with sufficient characterizing ingredients (cherries), is labeled “cherry pie,” but natural flavor added to food with not enough cherries to sufficiently flavor the pie by themselves is labeled “natural cherry-flavored pie.”
 The added flavor now must be natural and cherry-like.